Chris0Jeky/N-person-prisoners-dilemma-simulation/README.md

 - **Scale-Free**: Power-law degree distribution with hub nodes (Barabási-Albert model)
 - **Random**: Random connections with specified probability (Erdős–Rényi model)
 - **Regular**: Each node has the same number of connections

+In pairwise mode, the network structure is used only for visualization purposes, as all agents interact with all other agents regardless of network connections.

 ## Defining Scenarios